 How to create a personalized cremation tribute

 ‘Personalization’ is something we embrace in everyday life today.
 It is something that has become important to all of us.
 And personalization of a memorial service can often be achieved so much better when the family is arranging and conducting it.
 No more of those slip-ups when a funeral director mispronounces a name or omits a key detail about the deceased.

-You can make a cremation memorial personal in many ways, but generally stories about the deceased, photos from their life, memorabilia that attendees will associate with the deceased, and music that the deceased loved are all good tributes.
+You can make a cremation memorial personal in many ways.
+Still, generally, stories about the deceased, photos from their life, memorabilia that attendees will associate with them, and music that the deceased loved are all good tributes.